CMU-313/nodebb-f24-team-blue/UserGuide.md

    - Confirms that the new topic is not anonymous by checking if `anonymous` in `topicData` is false

 - **Verifying that the selecting the "View Anonymous Post" checkbox only returns topics that are anonymous**
-   - Creates a new anonymous topic that is anonymous and saves to Redis as hashet (this is necessary since the `anonymousPosts` API scans the Redis DB for topics that are marked as anonymous)
+   - Creates a new anonymous topic that is anonymous and saves to Redis as hashet (this is necessary since the `anonymousTopics` API scans the
+     Redis DB for topics that are marked as anonymous)
-   - Calls the `anonymousPosts` API and asserts that it returns an array of of topics
+   - Calls the `anonymousTopics` API and asserts that it returns an array of of topics
    - Loops through the array of topics and checks that each topic in that array is anonymous
    - Cleans up by deleting the anonymous topic that was created at the beginning from the Redis DB

+### Test Case Justification

+Because this functionality only covers making an anonymous topic and then rendering them, these three tests (creating a anonymous topic, create a topic that is not anonymous, and render anonymous topics) are enough.
+This is because these three scenarios represent all the ways that an user can interact with this feature.

 ---